A handful of deadly infectious diseases

 , and malaria

 .
-Together, they account for nearly one-fifth of deaths globally.
+Together, they account for more than one in eight deaths globally.
 Several of these diseases have plagued humankind throughout history, often decimating populations with greater efficiency than wars.
 In an age of vaccines

 , and dramatic scientific progress, these diseases should have been brought under control.
 Yet they continue to kill at an alarming rate, particularly in the developing world.
-In low-income countries the dominant causes of death are infectious and parasitic diseases (including malaria) and poor medical care surrounding childbirth.
-By contrast, in high-income countries the leading causes of death are noncommunicable diseases, such as heart disease and cancer.
+In low-income countries the dominant causes of death are infectious and parasitic diseases (including malaria) and poor medical care surrounding childbirth leading to maternal and neonatal deaths, although maternal deaths decreased by 30 percent between 2000 and 2013.
+By contrast, in high-income countries the leading causes of death are non-communicable diseases such as heart disease and cancer.
 Infectious and parasitic causes of mortality are farther down the list.

 Several of these diseases have plagued humankind throughout history, often decimating populations with greater efficiency than wars.

-Diarrheal diseases are the second-leading cause of infectious disease deaths worldwide, accounting for more than 2 million deaths annually, and nearly one-fifth of all deaths of children under the age of five.
+Diarrheal diseases are among the top 10 leading causes of infectious disease deaths worldwide, accounting for 1.5 million deaths annually.
+Children under age 5 account for more than half of those deaths.
+Diarrheal disease is the second-leading cause of death in that age group.
 These infections are so widespread in developing countries that parents often fail to recognize when symptoms become critical.
 Children die simply because their bodies are weakened—often through rapid loss of fluids and undernourishment.
 The burden of diarrheal diseases is highest in deprived areas where there is poor sanitation, inadequate hygiene, and unsafe drinking water.

-HIV stands for human immunodeficiency virus, the virus that causes acquired immunodeficiency syndrome (AIDS), the final stage of HIV infection.
-HIV appears to have jumped to humans early in the 20th century from a type of chimpanzee in West Africa—most likely when humans hunted these animals for meat and came into contact with their infected blood.
+), the final stage of HIV infection.
+HIV appears to have jumped to humans early in the 20th century from a subspecies of chimpanzee in West Africa—most likely when humans hunted these animals for meat and came into contact with their infected blood.
 The virus slowly spread across Africa and later to other parts of the world.

 Unlike most other viruses, HIV attacks the immune system, destroying a type of white blood cell (T cells or CD4 cells) that the immune system needs to fight disease.

-In 2008 more than 33 million people worldwide were infected with HIV and an estimated 2 million died.
+At the end of 2015, more than 36 million people worldwide were infected with HIV.
+More than 2 million were newly infected in 2015 and an estimated 1.1 million died.
 Unlike most other viruses, HIV attacks the immune system, destroying a type of white blood cell

-Someone in the world is newly infected with the tuberculosis (TB) bacterium every second.
-In 2008 there were an estimated 9.4 million new cases of tuberculosis and 1.8 million deaths.
-The vast majority of TB deaths are in the developing world, and more than half of all deaths occur in Asia.
-In the United States, 12,904 TB cases were reported in 2008, a nearly 3 percent decline from the number reported in 2007.
+Someone in the world is newly infected with the tuberculosis (TB) bacterium every 5 seconds.
+In 2014, there were an estimated 6 million new cases of TB and 1.5 million deaths, even though the incidence of TB worldwide since 2000 has fallen by an average of 1.5 percent per year, a positive trend.
+The vast majority of TB deaths are in the developing world and more than half of all deaths occur in Asia.
+The United States is not risk free, however.
+While 9,421 U.S. TB cases were reported in 2014—which is a 2.2 percent decline from the number reported in 2013—outbreaks of TB occur in pockets across the country at rates even higher than in developing countries.

 .
 A person with active TB can be treated by taking several drugs for 6 to 12 months.

-Multidrug-resistant TB (MDR-TB) is a new threat.
-It is difficult and expensive to treat and fails to respond to the standard first-line drugs that are most easily tolerated and have historically worked best against the disease.
-Extensively drug-resistant TB (XDR-TB) occurs when resistance to second-line drugs, which are typically more toxic and less effective, develops on top of MDR-TB.
+MDR-TB is difficult and expensive to treat and fails to respond to the standard first-line drugs that are most easily tolerated and have historically worked best against the disease.
+Extensively drug-resistant TB (XDR-TB) occurs when resistance to second-line drugs, which are typically more toxic and less effective, develops in addition to MDR-TB.
 Such infections are highly lethal.

 Each year as many as 300 million people are infected with malaria worldwide, and up to 1 million die, most of them young children in sub-Saharan Africa.

 On the global stage, HIV/AIDS and TB are tragically interconnected.
-Among HIV-infected people whose immune systems are weakened by the effects of the virus, the risk of developing TB is much higher than for persons with normal immune systems.
+Among HIV-infected people whose immune system is weakened by the effects of the virus, the risk of developing TB is much higher than for persons with a normal immune system.
 Indeed, TB is the leading cause of death worldwide among people infected with HIV.
 Likewise, among people with latent (inactive) TB infection, HIV infection is the strongest known risk factor for progressing to active TB disease.

 , kidney failure, coma) that can lead to death.